 Below you’ll find printable pdf files with face mask pattern instructions and four sizes of patterns: Adult, Small Child, Regular Child, and Large Child.
 (Update, we’ve also added patterns for two even smaller child sizes.)

 Update: If this Small Child Size Face Mask is still too big for a child, you can try our Extra Small Child Size Pattern or Extra-Extra Small Child Size Pattern.
 Keep in mind that face masks should only be worn by children over 2 years old.
 For safety, a person must be able to remove their own mask.

 You can use bias strips or knit fabric strips for the mask ties or 1/4” or 1/8” elastic for ties that either go around the ears or around the head/neck.
 If using elastic for around the ears, I cut mine about 10 inches and knot them.
 This allows the wearer to adjust the fit.

 Right now elastic is sold out in many stores due to the current demand.
 But don’t worry… I have found that making the easiest fabric straps from old t-shirts or leggings results in the most comfortable face masks.

 Check out our video tutorial and instructions to see how you can easily make ties for face masks using knit fabric from old clothes.

-Pipe Cleaners for Face Masks
+DIY Nose Pieces for Face Masks

 I have made these face masks with pipe cleaner to allow the mask to be pressed and molded to fit snugly around the nose.